leandroferreira77/test-qima/README.md

 # test-qima
 This repository contains tests for the company QIMA

-# Develop Web Application for managing products using Spring as a core framework
+# Web application developed to manage products using Spring as the central structure

 Instructions to follow:
 > Aplication Web created using JDK 8